n0mad-samurai/DTtoEpoch/README.md

 # DTtoEpoch

-Python script to convert a date-time to Epoch milliseconds.
+Python script to convert a date-time to Unix Epoch in milliseconds.

 This is useful when searching through database fields that use the Epoch timestamp and your database browser does not convert the timestamp.